Getting Your Home Rental Ready

 While converting your home to a multi-family property can cost a pretty penny, eventually you may find it will net you a higher return on your investment.

-If you don’t have the time or energy to implement solid rental practices for your home rental, delegating those tasks to a professional might be more cost effective and save you a lot of headaches.
+If you don’t have the time or energy to implement solid rental practices for your home rental, delegating property management tasks to a professional might be more cost effective and save you a lot of headaches.

 Sources